JasperMiddendorp/Perfectaim-Background/README.md

 Third, copy paste the lines from <a href="https://github.com/Jasperkiller1/Perfectaim-Background/blob/master/Perfectaim_Background.user.js" target="_blank" >the document</a> into the self-made script.

-TIP: Make sure when you copy pasted it, go to settings and run at start-body
+TIP: Make sure when you copy pasted it, go to settings and run at document-body
 <img src="https://i.imgur.com/KIVC6rY.png">